cgranier/elecciones2024-timestamp/README.md

 # Timestamp Extraction with OCR from Voter Tally Sheets

-⭐ Star us on GitHub!
+⭐ Star us on GitHub - Support our research!

 ## Introduction